ruizdurazo/ruizdurazo/notes/on-story/index.md

 Make it _feel_ consequential.

-Never tell a story using "and then", "and then", "and then" because that’s just horrible storytelling.
+Never tell a story using “and then”, “and then”, “and then” because that’s just horrible storytelling.
 Usually, that’s just a list of inconsequential elements that you can rearrange without changing the quality of the story.

 Make sure that each of the parts of your story create, or respond to, _consequences_ (even if they are out of chronological order).

 #### 4. Multiple plot lines

-If you have a complex story with several plot lines, you can use "**meanwhile back at the ranch**" to switch between them.
+If you have a complex story with several plot lines, you can use “**meanwhile back at the ranch**” to switch between them.

 Meaning: start with one plot line and build suspense, and then cut to the other one in order to avoid it feeling drawn out, to skip boring parts, or to just keep it interesting.